curationexperts/playbook/capify_the_DCE_way.md

   gem 'capistrano-rails'
   gem 'capistrano-sidekiq', '~> 0.20.0'
   ```
-  Add these to your top level Gemfile section:
+  Add these to your top level Gemfile section if they aren't there yet:
   ```ruby
   gem 'pg'
   gem 'sidekiq'
   ```
   Run `bundle install`

 1. Make some DCE specific stages, instead of just the defaults: `bundle exec cap install STAGES=localhost,sandbox,qa,staging,production`
 3. Edit the newly created `config/deploy/localhost.rb` so it contains:
   ```ruby